Installation of Jedox GPU Accelerator in a VMware environment

 - Check via nvidia-smi if all added devices are available in the VM.

-Jedox measurements showed up to 60% less performance when running Jedox on VM vs. running on the same bare-metal host (see Jedox Guideline for Virtualization).
+Jedox measurements showed up to 60% less performance when running Jedox on VM vs. running on the same bare-metal host (see Guidelines for Virtualization in Jedox).